nishidabruno/semantic-tagging/README.md

 # WIP 🚧

 Translates natural language prompts into optimized, structured tags for image generation.
-Uses LLM for semantic extraction and a vector database for tag canonicalization via semantic search.
+Uses LLM for candidate extraction and a vector database for tag canonicalization via semantic search.

 For example, it turns this:
 > "A beautiful portrait of a redhead warrior girl with piercing blue eyes, standing in a dark, enchanted forest at sunset."